Ruth J. Abram (Emerita)

 Camila Yanzaguano Bravo

-As the Communications Associate, Programs, Camila supports two of the programmatic departments of the Coalition: the Global Initiative for Justice, Truth and Reconciliation, and the Global Networks team.
+As the Communications Associate, Programs, Camila supports two of ICSC’s programmatic departments: the Global Initiative for Justice, Truth and Reconciliation, and the Global Networks team.
 In this position, Camila primarily oversees the production and design of materials, including toolkits and report publications developed by these two departments.
 She also provides logistical support for in-person and virtual events and manages the social media for both departments by creating and publishing content on various platforms and interacting with different communities and audiences.